brunohensel/brunohensel.dev/content/posts/do-not-let-layout-dupe-break-your-app.md

 </LinearLayout>
 ```

-A binding class will be generated specifically for your layout, named `ExampleBindingBinding` (notice it matches the layout name with "Binding" appended).
+A binding class will be generated specifically for your layout, named `ExampleLayoutBinding` (notice it matches the layout name with "Binding" appended).
 This class provides convenient access to your views through public fields:
 * `rootView: LinearLayout`
 * `myButton: Button`